 The Reverend Dr. William Bergmann

-St. Mark's Welcomes Dr. Bergmann
+St. Mark's Priest-in-Charge

-My name is William Bergmann, and I’m pleased that I’ll be serving St. Mark’s, Westford, and Trinity Chapel in Shirley as your bridge priest.
-I live in Ayer with my wife Maria, an Army brat, born at the old Ft.
+My name is William Bergmann, and I’m pleased that I’ll be serving St. Mark’s, Westford, and Trinity Chapel in Shirley as your priest.
+I live in Ayer with my wife Maria, an Army brat born at the old Ft.
 Devens Hospital.
 (Although growing up, her family was stationed in a number of places, Ayer was always home, and when her dad retired, her family returned here).
 A second marriage for both of us, we will celebrate our twenty-fifth anniversary in October.

 I was born in Syracuse, New York, where my father was finishing the first of a few master's degrees.
 When I was still a baby, my family (mother, father, and two older sisters who are identical twins) moved to Chicago as my father took a job at Abbott Laboratories.
 I grew up in the Chicago area, mostly in Waukegan.
 My dad was a cradle Episcopalian and my mother a Methodist, but she would become an Episcopalian, being confirmed, in fact, at the same service when I was confirmed.
 Needless to say, the Church was a central part of our family life: my dad served on the vestry and as a Senior Warden, singing in the choir and serving on the Diocesan Council; my mom served on the altar guild; and my sisters participating in the youth group and volunteering in the nursery.
 Being a rather hyperactive kid with more than a bit of ADHD, I admit that I hated church until I was old enough to be confirmed and to become an acolyte.
 The beauty and movement within the liturgy, wearing vestments ( a cassock and cotta) gave me a way to connect with God and the worship and the Church came alive for me, which is one of the central reasons I encourage children to be in church for worship and to be involved wherever they can.